1jasonmurray/datasciencecoursera/cleaningdata/Week4/tidydataproj/README.md

 run_analysis.R - Script to download and clean data, takes one argument dataDir which will be used to store the raw and tidied data
 README.md - This file
 Codebook.md - File explaining all variables
+features_info.txt - Full description of each variable and how it was obtained from the original dataset
 tidied/tidyUCIdata - File containing cleaned data
 tidied/tidyUCIdataMeans - File containing cleaned data Means summarized by subject and activity